Reisim/Reisim/README.md

 ## Require

-The software is developed using Qt5.12.
+The software is developed using Qt5.12, using MinGW64 compiler.

 Also, freetype libraries are reqired to compile the program.
 Please get following libraries appropriate for your platform.
   - freetype